mailchimp/content-style-guide/00-index.html.md

 ## If you work at another organization

 We invite you to use and adapt this style guide as you see fit.
-It’s public, open-source, and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
+It’s completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
 All we ask is that you credit MailChimp.

 We welcome any feedback for improving the guide.